File 317 · Open (no physical evidence)

 The sequence.

-1. 565 AD A life of St. Columba describes him repelling a “water beast” in the River Ness — an oft-cited but much later, hagiographic precursor.
+1. 565 AD Adomnán's later Life of St. Columba describes the saint repelling a “water beast” in the River Ness — a hagiographic precursor, written ~100 years after.

-4. 1987 Operation Deepscan sweeps the loch with sonar; no large unknown animal is found.
+7. 1987 Operation Deepscan sweeps the loch with a sonar curtain; no large unknown animal is found.

 Full bibliography.

 2. Daniel Loxton and Donald R. Prothero, Abominable Science!
-(Columbia University Press, 2013), chapter on Nessie.
+(Columbia University Press, 2013), chapter on Nessie; Ronald Binns, The Loch Ness Mystery Solved (1983).

-3. Coverage of the 1994 Surgeon's Photograph hoax confession (Christian Spurling / Marmaduke Wetherell).
+3. Coverage of the 1994 Surgeon's Photograph hoax confession (Christian Spurling / Marmaduke Wetherell / Robert K. Wilson); Adomnán, Vita Columbae (7th c.).

-4. Adrian Shine and the Loch Ness Project; Operation Deepscan (1987) records; glaciological data on the loch's formation.
+4. Adrian Shine and the Loch Ness Project; Operation Deepscan (1987) records; Robert Rines / Academy of Applied Science photographs (1972, 1975); Tim Dinsdale film (1960); glaciological data on the loch's post-glacial formation.

 Frequently asked questions.